Malta in the Eurovision Song Contest 2022: Special show

 The special show, which celebrated Malta's 50th Anniversary since their first participation in the Eurovision Song Contest, took place on 18 February 2022 and was hosted by Ryan Borg and Josmar Gatt.
 The twenty-two contestants performed former Maltese Eurovision songs in duets with their respective original artists.
-The show was opened with a guest performance from the Analise Dance Studio, and featured a tribute to 1994 Maltese Eurovision entrant Christopher Scicluna who had died the same day.
+The show was opened with a guest performance from the Analise Dance Studio, and featured a tribute to Christopher Scicluna, who represented Malta in 1994 and who had died the same day.